Vivian-Lopez/Promptopia/README.md

-## This is a Next.js project deployed on https://project-propt.vercel.app/
+## This Project is deployed on https://project-propt.vercel.app/

 A full-stack project which allows you to create prompt posts to share on the main page, as well as allow for the creation of users and profiles.